nazwhale/mysite/src/pages/blog/2018-12-23-first-coding-steps.md

 \
 Choosing something and getting going is a far optimal strategy to investing time up front to choose the "best" or "most in demand" language.\
 \
 This is because once you know one language, getting familiar with another is a relative doddle.
 In other words, it's easier to course correct once you understand the problem space a little better.
+Investing time on research up front when you know very little is an inefficient endeavour.

 Here's how to take that first bite: